 Families with children and young people with disabilities have difficulty finding accessible accommodation with the right combination of facilities for their needs.

-The 7 Trevassack lake lodges will provide high-quality accommodation for much-needed family breaks for groups of up to 8 people.
+The 3 Trevassack lake lodges being constructed in this phase will provide high-quality accommodation for much-needed family breaks for groups of up to 6 people.

 The lodge designs are uplifting and aspirational.
 Each lodge has vaulted ceilings and large patio doors to create a sense of openness.
 A private outdoor area will give beautiful views over the lake so that guests benefit from the restful and calm environment.
-Detailed consultation with parents and specialists mean that the lodge designs incorporate practical details such as extra large laundry areas, adapted beds and entertainment projection units.
-A high dependency lodge will have integrated hoists to enable easy movement from bedroom to an ensuite wet room.
-Sensory equipment will be available for those with autism spectrum disorder.
+Detailed consultation with parents and specialists mean that the lodge designs incorporate practical details such as extra large laundry areas and adapted beds.
+Two high dependency lodges will have integrated hoists to enable easy movement from bedroom to an ensuite wet room.